vthaanesh22/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 # Ex.
-No.  - SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE
+No.05  - SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE
 ### DATE:
 ## AIM:
 ### To simulate the construction of cartesian 3D printer and to get in-depth knowledge of mechatronics of cartesian 3D printers.